tvscripter/tips-api/README.md

-# tips API
+# TIPS API
 Create and manage TV show scripts / rundowns / running orders

-This is the api for the front-end https://github.com/tvscripter/tips
+This is the server back-end.
+It hosts connnections from the web front-end https://github.com/tvscripter/tips